-PROCUREMENT PRACTICES
+GRI 204 PROCUREMENT PRACTICES

-Proportion of spending on local suppliers
+Proportion of spending

 The proportion of spending on local suppliers varies between countries due to their respective conditions.
 In principle, regional procurement is in the interests of the company as a way to reduce transport costs and avoid customs duties.